 - Finally your child will refer to the chart until they can write in cursive without references.

-- These a short lessons, maybe just one or two letters, or a row to start, and before long, your child can trace over the entire chart in a few minutes.
+- These are short lessons, maybe practicing just one or two letters, or a row to start, and before long, your child can trace over the entire chart in a few minutes.

 - Gently move from phase to phase until you child remembers and correctly writes out the chart.
 This may take longer for some children.
 Just keep repeating until your child has the confidence to move to the next phase.